cksystemsteaching/selfie/README.md

 ...
 selfie.m: selfie terminating 64-bit RISC-U binary selfie.m with exit code 0
 ...
-selfie.m: summary: 60251 executed instructions [22.32% nops]
+selfie.m: summary: 59201 executed instructions [18.54% nops]
 selfie.m:          0.46KB peak stack size
-selfie.m:          0.00MB allocated in 5 mallocs
+selfie.m:          0.00MB allocated in 6 mallocs
 selfie.m:          0.00MB(100.00% of 0.00MB) actually accessed
-selfie.m:          0.20MB(20.31% of 1MB) mapped memory
+selfie.m:          0.19MB(19.14% of 1MB) mapped memory
 ...
 selfie.m: selfie terminating 64-bit RISC-U binary selfie.m with exit code 0
 ...
 ./selfie: selfie terminating 64-bit RISC-U binary selfie.m with exit code 0 ...
-./selfie: summary: 212522027 executed instructions [18.52% nops] ./selfie:          0.90KB peak stack size
+./selfie: summary: 195109886 executed instructions [13.86% nops] ./selfie:          0.90KB peak stack size
-./selfie:          4.91MB allocated in 28 mallocs
+./selfie:          4.82MB allocated in 29 mallocs
-./selfie:          2.89MB(58.82% of 4.91MB) actually accessed
+./selfie:          2.78MB(57.64% of 4.82MB) actually accessed
-./selfie:          3.10MB(155.27% of 2MB) mapped memory
+./selfie:          2.98MB(99.61% of 3MB) mapped memory
 ...
 ```

 Now we are back from billions to millions of instructions.
-This time *H* took only 212,522,027 RISC-U instructions to run both *S* and *U*, compared to 166,934,931 RISC-U instructions to run just *U*.
-This is a factor of around 1.27 instructions for each instruction of *U*, even though *S* runs in between *H* and *U*.
+This time *HW* took only 195,109,886 RISC-U instructions to run both *VMM* and *OS*, compared to 154,732,339 RISC-U instructions to run just *OS*.
+This is a factor of around 1.26 instructions for each instruction of *OS*, even though *VMM* runs in between *HW* and *OS*.
 How is this possible?

-The key observation is that *S* is RISC-U code that executes RISC-U code, that is, the RISC-U code of *U* in this case.
-But if *H* can execute the RISC-U code of *S*, it can also execute the RISC-U code of *U*, effectively bypassing *S*.
-The option `-y 1` in the above invocation of selfie does exactly that.
-Instead of launching a `mipster` instance, it creates a `hypster` instance for *S* which, similar to a `mipster` instance, executes *U*, yet not by interpretation but by instructing *H* to execute *U* on its behalf, through something called a *context switch*.
-The factor 1.28 overhead comes from context switching and may become even less if *U* were to run longer amortizing bootstrapping cost even more.
+The key observation is that *VMM* is RISC-U code that executes RISC-U code, that is, the RISC-U code of *OS* in this case.
+But if *HW* can execute the RISC-U code of *VMM*, it can also execute the RISC-U code of *OS*, effectively bypassing *VMM*.
+The option `-y 2` in the above invocation of selfie does exactly that.
+Instead of launching a `mipster` instance, it creates a `hypster` instance for *VMM* which, similar to a `mipster` instance, executes *OS*, yet not by interpretation but by instructing *HW* to execute *OS* on its behalf, through something called a *context switch*.
+The factor 1.26 overhead comes from context switching and may become even less if *OS* were to run longer amortizing bootstrapping cost even more.

 We say that `hypster` *hosts* the execution of RISC-U code in a *virtual machine* which is, for the executed code, indistinguishable from the real machine except for performance.
 Hypster is inspired by the notion of a *hypervisor* hence the name.
 Virtualization makes hardware *soft* while maintaining most of its performance.
 Suddenly, we can have as many virtual machines as there is time, space, and energy, even if we only have one real machine.
 Virtualization is a fascinating concept but it takes time and effort to understand it.
 We come back to it in the last chapter.